 3.8.
-Distance Education
+Distance and In House Education

-The Oceanographic Center offers a variety of courses in a distance learning format at a graduate (MS/MA) level.
+The Oceanographic Center offers a variety of courses in a distance learning format at a graduate (MS or MA) level.
+Other MS courses are offered in house.

 The distance programs are designed for students who may be located in another state or on another continent.
 There is no requirement for distance students to come to the site.
 The standard web-based course communication is predominately asynchronous so the student can set their own schedule relative to course deadlines.
 Students admitted into the distance program are expected to take the distance versions of the core courses, and have priority with regard to all distance courses.